HabanaAI/Model-References/MLPERF2.1/Habana/benchmarks/README.md

 grep 'run_start\|run_stop' /path/to/output/file |grep worker0|awk '{print $5}' | tr -d ',' | paste -sd " " - | awk '{print ($2 - $1) / 1000 / 60}'
 ```

 As each run uses only about 3% of the MLPerf BERT dataset, the TTT is expected to vary from run to run.
-See the example below.
+See the example below for TensorFlow BERT.

 | Test idx | # blocks to converge | TTT (minutes) |
 | -------- | -------------------- | ------------- |